Heir apparent: Women as heirs apparent

+But even in legal systems that apply male-preference primogeniture, female heirs apparent are by no means impossible: if a male heir apparent dies leaving no sons but at least one daughter, then the eldest daughter would replace her father as heir apparent to whatever throne or title is concerned, but only when it has become clear that the widow of the deceased is not pregnant.
+Then, as the representative of her father's line she would assume a place ahead of any more distant relatives.
+For example, if George, Prince of Wales (the future George IV) were to have died between 1796 and 1817, his daughter, Princess Charlotte, would have become heiress apparent to the British throne, as with her father dead, there would be no possibility she could be displaced by the birth of a younger brother.
+Such a situation has not to date occurred with the English or British throne; several times an heir apparent has died, but each example has either been childless or left a son or sons.
+However, there have been several female heirs apparent to British peerages (e.g. Frances Ward, 6th Baroness Dudley, and Henrietta Wentworth, 6th Baroness Wentworth).

 In one special case, however, England and Scotland had a female heir apparent.
 The Revolution settlement that established William and Mary as joint monarchs in 1689 only gave the power to continue the succession through issue to Mary II, elder daughter of the previous king, James II.
-William, by contrast, was to reign for life only, and his (hypothetical) children by a wife other than Mary would be placed in his original place (as Mary's first cousin) in the line of succession—after Mary's younger sister Anne.
-Thus, although after Mary's death William continued to reign, he had no power to beget direct heirs, and Anne became the heir apparent for the remainder of William's reign.
-She eventually succeeded him as Queen of England, Scotland and Ireland.
+William, by contrast, was to reign for life only, and his (hypothetical) children by a wife other than Mary would be placed after Mary's younger sister Anne and her descendants in the line of succession.
+Thus, after Mary's death William continued to reign, but he had no power to beget direct heirs, and Anne became the heir apparent for the remainder of William's reign.
+She eventually succeeded him as Queen of England, Scotland, and Ireland.

 Displacement of heirs apparent

 The position of an heir apparent is normally unshakable: it can be assumed they will inherit.
 Sometimes, however, extraordinary events—such as the death or the deposition of the parent—intervene.